View data lineage on Astro

 When you select a dataset from the lineage graph, the Quality tab appears in the information pane.
 By default, this tab shows a list of columns that correspond to your dataset.

-These charts display data for the past 20 job runs.
+These charts display data for up to the past 20 runs.

 Use the Quality tab to detect unexpected changes or statistical variance in your dataset that could indicate a problem.
 The following topics explain each available chart in the tab.

 The Rows chart shows the total number of rows in the dataset over time.
 A significant change in rows can occur naturally.
 For example, a rapid increase of customer orders occurs during the holiday season.
 However, it can also indicate an error in an upstream run, especially if it is sudden or unexpected.